 The project will also take part in an Offshore Renewable Electricity Support Scheme (RESS) auction to secure a RESS contract to provide a fixed price and fixed duration contract for the electricity produced by the wind farm.
 This will be a competitive auction process where RESS contracts will be awarded to the offshore wind projects that can offer the lowest electricity prices.

-Subject to all necessary permits and consents being received, Codling could begin construction in 2024/25.
+Subject to all necessary permits and consents being received, Codling Wind Park could begin construction in 2025.
 Construction is expected to take two to three years to complete.